Karolina-Sas/Web-scrapping/README.md

 # Web-scrappings

-Data extraction from Wikipededia and saving output as as .txt file.
+Data extraction from Wikipededia and saving output as a .txt file.